 The biggest problem that faces the contracting industry these day is a lack of good people.
-We hear it all the time at AirTime 500.
+We hear it all the time.
 Our members struggle to find solid, hardworking people who have some communication skills.
 I’m guessing if you’re an HVAC business owner, you probably face the same struggle.
-The struggle is very real.

 However, the problem isn’t always a lack of good people.
 Yes, you’ve probably had to fire dozens of people over the years.
 Some of whom you actually thought would work out.
 They came from good backgrounds.
 Their references panned out—but they didn’t.
 So, what happened?

 Here’s a scary truth: If you’re not training in your company every single week, you’ve likely fired/let go some quality employees in the past and didn’t know it.

 I know… You’re probably saying, “No, I haven’t.”
 But again, if you’re not training your people and motivating them, the chances are likely.